Marine-sampling-field-manual/Marine-sampling-field-manual.github.io/index.md

 ## Downloads
-The field manuals can be downloaded in their entirety or as individual chapters by clicking on the links above.
+The field manuals can be downloaded as individual chapters by clicking on the links above or in their entirety below.

-<a href="https://www.nespmarine.edu.au/document/field-manuals-marine-sampling-monitor-australian-waters">Download Full version</a>

-<a href="https://www.nespmarine.edu.au/sites/default/files/_PUBLIC_/FieldManuals_NESPMarineHub_Appendices_v1.pdf">Appendices </a>– Collaborators, Permitting, Post-Survey Report Templates

 <h2 class="post-title"> </h2>
 <div class="tiles">